 Per the Seller: She has been yard maintained since 1998, and stored indoors or framed up under cover on the hard off-season since 1998.

 We have several active listings for Morgan, Hunter, Pearson, and Cheoy Lee.
 If you're in the New York City, Brooklyn, Queens, or Manhattan areas, please use the form on this page to let me know what you're looking for and I'll get back with you today about any other schooner sailboat options we have locally that may meet your needs.

 Check out this 1978 40' Van Dine in Bronx, New York! #popyachts https://www.popyachts.com/schooner-sailboats-for-sale/van-dine-40-in-bronx-new-york-139401

 When prompted, enter stock number:

-In order to see all 133 photos, download a brochure, and more, please quickly create an account.
+In order to see the advanced metrics, all 133 photos, download a brochure, and more, please quickly create an account.
 It just takes a second and you will have unlimited access to view information for this listing and ALL others on the website.
 If you don't use social media, click here to register with your email.